 Who can nominate?

-Governments of UNESCO Members States via their Permanent Delegations to UNESCO and National Commissions for UNESCO, and Non-Governmental Organizations (NGOs) in official partnership with UNESCO can make up to 3 nominations.
+Governments of UNESCO Member States via their Permanent Delegations to UNESCO and Non-Governmental Organizations (NGOs) in official partnership with UNESCO can make up to 3 nominations.
 Self-nominations are not accepted.

 Who can be nominated?

-Individuals, institutions or organizations having effectively contributed to the advancement of girls’ and women’s education.
+Individuals, institutions or organizations advancing girls’ and women’s education.
 Nominations must focus on an established project or programme of the candidate, which has been running for at least two years, and meets the selection criteria.